The Life of an Ethical Animal Breeder – Ten Truths

 2) You Have A LOT of Competition!

 In addition to the backyard breeders and puppy mills that provide the pet industry with the majority of puppies and kittens for sale, a lot of responsible people love animals and love them enough to make breeding their lifestyle.
 When selling animals, you are competing against not only the unscrupulous mass breeders out to make as much money as they can, but also established, hard-working peers who have done all their testing and have well-established advertising practices, a long track record of healthy babies, and good customer service.
 You have to show that your babies are as good as or better than your competitions’—and again, there are MANY good breeders already out there!
 Make sure to seriously ask yourself if you can contend with that.
 A lot of people get into breeding and find that the demand for their babies just isn’t there.
-Then they are forced to give their animals away – which often contributes to the shelter problem.
+Then they are forced to give their animals away – which WILL contribute to the shelter problem.

 3) You Won’t Make as Much Money as you Think (especially for the amount of work you’ll do)

 Assuming you’re not prepared to become a high-volume, facility-building, USDA-licensed breeder, your maximum production of offspring will be pretty low (which is what those of us who don’t breed primarily for money prefer) and your overhead AND risk is HIGH.
 Even if you cut corners and forgo grooming supplies, fancy beds/bowls, and supplements, you won’t be able to avoid the bulk of what costs breeders lots of dough.
-The animals themselves, genetic testing panels, high quality food (breeding females and puppies eat a LOT), outdoor housing, indoor crates or pens, whelping supplies, veterinary expenses (accidents as well as disease prevention), flea and heartworm preventative, and taxes will eat up a significant amount of what you will be earning from babies.
+The animals themselves, genetic testing panels, high quality food (breeding females and puppies eat a LOT), outdoor housing, indoor crates or pens, whelping supplies, veterinary expenses (accidents as well as disease prevention), flea and heartworm preventative, home repairs, cleaning supplies, and taxes will eat up a significant amount of what you will be earning from babies.
 Factoring in the daily nature of attending to the needs of your adult dogs, whether they have puppies or not, and you’re looking at a “job” making right around minimum wage – assuming you are asking top dollar for your babies!
 Also consider that some babies are not suitable for sale, some breeding animals do not have high fertility, and the market is very unpredictable when it comes to animals.

 4) It’s 24/7, 365-day-a-year Activity (in more ways than you think)